-1. Whether States with interests should be permitted to intervene to defend a rule when the United States ceases to defend.
+1. Whether Petitioners should be granted leave to intervene to defend the Rule in light of the United States' abdication.

-- 2. Whether the Rule is contrary to law or arbitrary and capricious. - 3.
-Alternatively, whether the decision below as to the Rule should be vacated as moot under Munsingwear.
+2. Whether the Rule is contrary to law or arbitrary and capricious.

+3. Alternatively, whether the decision below should be vacated as moot under Munsingwear.